 Improved 2013 cereal production

-As a result, in the absence of official forecasts, the 2013 aggregate cereal production is tentatively put at about 3.1 million tonnes, 5 percent up on last year’s output and about 10 percent above the average of the previous five years.
+Harvesting of the 2013 food crops was concluded late last year into early 2014, under overall favourable conditions.
+Although official estimates are as yet not available, the 2013 aggregate cereal production is tentatively put at about 3.1 million tonnes, 5 percent up on the 2012 output and about 10 percent above the average of the previous five years.

 Inflation rates forecast to remain at low levels in 2014

 According to the IMF, the average inflation rate, which was estimated at a low 2 percent in 2013, is forecast to slightly increase to 2.5 percent in 2014.